Learn about the various components of Pinot and terminologies used to describe data stored in Pinot

 Pinot is designed to deliver low latency queries on large datasets.
 In order to achieve this performance, Pinot stores data in a columnar format and adds additional indices to perform fast filtering, aggregation and group by.

-Pinot uses a variety of terms which can refer to either abstractions that model the storage of data or infrastructure components that drive the functionality of the system.
+Pinot uses a variety of terms that can refer to either abstractions that model the storage of data or infrastructure components that drive the functionality of the system.

-Similar to traditional databases, Pinot has the concept of a table—a logical abstraction to refer to a collection of related data.
 As is the case with RDBMS, a table is a construct that consists of columns and rows (documents) that are queried using SQL.
-A table is associated with a schema which defines the columns in a table as well as their data types.
+A table is associated with a schema that defines the columns in a table as well as their data types.

-As opposed to RDBMS schemas, multiple tables can be created in Pinot (real-time or batch) that inherit a single schema definition.
+In contrast to RDBMS schemas, multiple tables in Pinot (real-time or batch) can inherit a single schema definition.
 Tables are independently configured for concerns such as indexing strategies, partitioning, tenants, data sources, and/or replication.

 Pinot has a distributed systems architecture that scales horizontally.
 Pinot expects the size of a table to grow infinitely over time.
 In order to achieve this, all data needs to be distributed across multiple nodes.
-Pinot achieves this by breaking data into smaller chunks known as segments (this is similar to shards/partitions in HA relational databases).
+Pinot achieves this by breaking data into smaller chunks known as segments (similar to shards/partitions in HA relational databases).
 Segments can also be seen as time-based partitions.

 In order to support multi-tenancy, Pinot has first class support for tenants.
 A table is associated with a tenant.
 This allows all tables belonging to a particular logical namespace to be grouped under a single tenant name and isolated from other tenants.
 This isolation between tenants provides different namespaces for applications and teams to prevent sharing tables or schemas.
 Development teams building applications will never have to operate an independent deployment of Pinot.
 An organization can operate a single cluster and scale it out as new tenants increase the overall volume of queries.
 Developers can manage their own schemas and tables without being impacted by any other tenant on a cluster.